dkaoster/scrolly-video/README.md

 ## 🟢 Installation (Vue)

 Install npm module with `npm install scrolly-video --save`:
-Import module in your `src/App.vue` and add webcomponent to ignoreElements of vue config:
+Import module in your `src/App.vue` and config:

 ```javascript
 import Vue from "vue";